awsdocs/aws-freertos-docs/doc_source/ota-logging.md

 The client token associated with the request that generated the log\.

 details
-Additional information about the operation that generated the log\.
+More information about the operation that generated the log\.

 logLevel
 The logging level of the log\.
-For OTA update logs, this is always set to DEBUG\.
+For OTA update logs, this is always set to `DEBUG`\.

 otaUpdateId
 The ID of the OTA update that generated the log\.